Horizon Ag

 FIRST ARKANSAS-BRED PROVISIA® LINE

-New PVL04 is the first Provisia Rice System variety developed by the University of Arkansas breeding program.
+PVL04 is the first Provisia Rice System variety developed by the University of Arkansas breeding program.
 Multi-state tests show that it performs similar to PVL03 in the Coastal Region and better in the Northern Delta Region.
 It contains the Pi-ks and Pi-ta blast-resistant genes and has shown very good straw strength.
 PVL04 matures about two days later than PVL03 and, like PVL03, it has excellent package quality.

 AT A GLANCE